fljotavi/fed-teaching-slides/README.md

 - Week 4 - Requests on Data
 - Week 5 - The MVVM Architecture
 - Elective Course: HTTP Protocal
-- Elective Course: The Front-end Eco
+- Elective Course: The Front-End Eco
 - Elective Course: Vector in Webs

 ## Q&A 疑问与解答